 The courts may refuse to reimburse treatments that could have been covered by MSP but were obtained privately (e.g. MRIs).
 The deciding factor appears to be whether the delay in waiting for the MSP funded treatment would have hindered recovery or caused further harm.
 So before paying for private treatment, you should get a doctor’s note setting out the waiting time under MSP and his or her opinion that this wait could cause you harm or delay your recovery.

 The courts generally reimburse for orthotics, workspace enhancements and improvements to your home.
 Again, these have to be reasonable both in the sense that they are reasonable responses to your symptoms and that they are not unreasonably expensive.

 In some cases, housekeeping expenses will be treated as special damages.
 This does not really affect the practical result, all expenses that are due to the injuries suffered in the accident can be claimed.

 If there are trips necessitated by the accident and its consequences (e.g. attending clinics for treatment), you can claim mileage for those trips.
-Recent cases reimburse mileage at $0.50/km.
+In a 2015 ruling in the Supreme Court of British Columbia a rate of $0.50/km was awarded to the plaintiff towards mileage costs for treatment.
 However, if part or all of the distance travelled was unrelated to the MVA, the mileage claim may be reduced accordingly.
 Also, if you choose to attend treatment at a clinic that is unreasonably far from home, your mileage claim may be reduced or denied.

 Consult with Simpson ThomasBook A Consultation